 The diversity and sense of adventure we thought this region would bring excited us.
 And in the early days of being together always talked about it.

-So a few years on and when we had set a date for our wedding, we decided honeymoon would be 2 weeks travelling South Africa.
+So a few years on and when we had set a date for our wedding, we decided honeymoon would be 2 week trip to South Africa.

 Where We Chose

 Although people tried to persuade us to avoid Johannesburg, our sense of adventure and the history involved surrounding Johannesburg meant we were not going to rule it out.
 Added also that Johanessburg was the only airport being served direct from Australia, it made the decision easier.

 This was one stop that should be in any South Africa Itinerary